privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 ## Technical details

-The following details explain why Yivi hashes type, issuer, and attributes, and why protocol identifiers do not fill the missing relationship.
+The following details explain why Yivi hashes type, issuer, and attributes, and why the issuer input must remain stable.
 They support the rule; they do not determine validity.

 ### Why type and issuer both matter